 From April 2027, separate property income tax rates (22% basic, 42% higher, 47% additional) will apply to property income, making the tax-transparent nature of LLPs potentially less attractive for higher-rate taxpayers compared to company structures.

-These changes generally favor company structures over LLPs for property investment, though specific circumstances might still make LLP property investment worthwhile for some investors.
+These changes generally favour company structures over LLPs for property investment, though specific circumstances—such as certain joint ventures or family arrangements with flexible profit-sharing needs—might still make LLP property investment worthwhile for some investors.